“Wasn’t The Word ‘Homosexual’ Only Recently Added By Modern Translators Of The Bible And Therefore They Introduced An Improper Bias?”

 *Footnote Note: The numbered link that got you here only gets you here.
 I.e., you may have to scroll down to find the note you're looking for and you'll definitely have to scroll all the way back up to get back to where you came from.
 Also, our blog site doesn't yet format correctly, so some things like bullets, numbers, line spacing, and superscripts may be wonky.

-The 1946 Revised Standard Version was apparently the first to do so in English, using “homosexual” in 1 Corinthians 6:9-10.
+1 The 1946 Revised Standard Version was apparently the first to do so in English, using “homosexual” in 1 Corinthians 6:9-10.
 Note that you won’t find the word “homosexual” in modern updates to the RSV.
 Also note that this entire line of questioning ignores non-English translations, let alone the actual Greek text.

 The Septuagint (often referred to by the shorthand “LXX”) is a Greek translation of the Hebrew Old Testament that was completed by Jewish scholars about 200 BC.
 It was the main Bible in use by the time of the arrival of Christ and, among other things, it provides tons of insight into prevailing Jewish thought.

-4 Here are 11 arguments for why “arsenokoitai” is justly translated as “homosexual” summarized from Robert A. J. Gagnon’s The Bible and Homosexual Practice: Texts and Hermeneutics (Nashville: Abingdon Press, 2001).
+Here are 11 arguments for why “arsenokoitai” is justly translated as “homosexual” summarized from Robert A. J. Gagnon’s The Bible and Homosexual Practice: Texts and Hermeneutics (Nashville: Abingdon Press, 2001).
 Gagnon’s book is a 550 page tome widely considered the most comprehensive work on the Bible's view of homosexuality.
-Pp 303-39 are a pretty definitive argument for why Paul explicitly condemns homosexual practice.
-Quite a few (mostly) liberal scholars who have studied and written on these questions about the Bible and homosexuality acknowledge as much and say, in effect, ‘If you're going to make an argument for homosexuality not being condemned from the Bible, it's going to have to include philosophical and cultural argumentation that basically ignores the Scriputral text as defended by Gagnon.’
+Pp 303 39 are a pretty definitive argument for why Paul explicitly condemns homosexual practice.
+Quite a few (mostly) liberal scholars who have studied and written on these questions about the Bible and homosexuality acknowledge as much and say, in effect, ‘If you're going to make an argument for homosexuality not being condemned from the Bible, it's going to have to include philosophical and cultural argumentation that basically ignores the Scriptural text as defended by Gagnon.’